How To Pick The Right Sleeping Pad For You (For Backpacking)? Follow Our 7-Point Checklist

 For example, you really don't need an ultralight pad if you are going for a weekend car camping trip.
 If you are going outdoors on a hot summer day, then you certainly don't need a highly insulated pad with high R-value.

-There is also really no point to spend $200 on a pad that you will only use once a year for couple cause camping nights.
+There is also really no point to spend $200 on a pad that you will only use once a year for couple of nights in the woods.

 So, how do you pick the best pad for you based on the above 7 check points?

-But we don't really like the horizontal tube-like design.
+It’s lightweight and warm, but we don't really like the horizontal tube-like design.
 It is less stable compared to some other pads.
-It's also a lot more difficult to inflation compare to other pads.
+It's also a lot more difficult to inflate compare to other pads.

-If money is no object (again...), comfort is really high on the list, and you need a good R-value, plus you are very strong so you don't mind the extra weight on your back (~25 Oz).
-Then Sea-To-Summit Comfort series offer a few great choices.
+If money is no object, comfort is high on the list, and you need a good R-value, but weight isn’t an issue, then Sea-To-Summit Comfort series offer a few great choices.
 You trade weight for comfort.

-Now, if you include money in the picture, put comfort and weight in the front of the list, then our OutdoorsmanLab Ultralight Sleeping Pad is probably the best pad you can buy for the money.
+Now, if you have a budget, but also put comfort and weight in the front of the list, then our OutdoorsmanLab Ultralight Sleeping Pad is probably the best pad you can buy for the money.

-Our ultralight sleeping pad weighs only 14.5 Oz, packs down tiny, extremely comfortable, uses top of the line ripstop 20D nylon and laminated TPU layer for maximum durability.
+Our ultralight sleeping pad only weighs about 16 Oz, packs down tiny, is extremely comfortable, uses top of the line ripstop 20D nylon and laminated TPU layer for maximum durability.

 You must be wondering how we are able to offer our pad at this price…